-Most vehicles utilise a switch on the steering column that reads "push for high beams, pull for low beams."
+Most vehicles use a steering column switch that reads "push for high beams, pull for low beams."
 In contrast, some cars have an automatic switch mode for this function.
 However, don't rely on it constantly, as it can fail.
 Check your owner's manual to learn how to operate the headlight function.